 Find Appropriate Sites That Will Host or Publish Your Piece

-After realizing that a common theme in the movies we selected was of an independent spirit – we pitched the idea to one of our favorite sites: Indiewire.com (full disclosure: I work with many of the great writers at IndieWire as an SEO).
-Indiewire wrote up a very flattering post featuring our comics on independent movies and with their active audience of film lovers, we gained a lot of traction.
+After realizing that a common theme in the movies we selected was of an independent spirit, we pitched the idea to one of our favorite sites: Indiewire.com (full disclosure: I work with many of the great writers at IndieWire as an SEO).
+Indiewire wrote up a very flattering post featuring our comics on independent movies and with their active audience of film lovers, we attracted a lot of readers.
 We knew that IndieWire had an audience that was magnitudes larger than our own following and that it would be mutually beneficial to have them be a kind host for our Five Movies in Five Comics Series.

 In my previous life as an in-house SEO, link-building and outreach meant searching for the best quality sites that could benefit from the content that we created.
 From data tools, to scholarships, to infographics, to blogs, we created content that spoke to our site’s core competency and tried to find sites that would benefit from that content.
 Even before embarking on a campaign, I made a list of hundred sites and the appropriate point of contact to see if they would be good partners for our sites.

 Ideally, a well-crafted piece will be able to stand on its own and attract its own attention, but the internet is so inundated with new content that sometimes it’s a little hard to stand out.
-Due to the fact that Matsuya Creative was really under no obligations beyond our own eagerness and dedication, we went forward with Indiewire - looking at the power of the site’s reach.
 By partnering with the right site, we found a lot of sites doing write ups of our content without having to do a larger outreach effort.

 If you’re an independent site owner looking for metrics to a content pieces’ success, you should look at traffic, social shares, backlinks, but most of all conversions.
-I sometimes ask my own clients - would you rather have five times more pageviews or twenty-five quality backlinks or a new client and a profit?
+I sometimes ask my own clients - would you rather have five times more pageviews and twenty-five quality backlinks with zero clients or a two quality backlinks and four clients?
 Comics and infographics are good investments because there are many metrics for success; it all depends on your goals.